Answers to frequently asked questions:

 Q: Can I come out when you play to try curling?

 A: Typically, during league play, our ice is full.
 You may definitely come and watch any games, and maybe speak to some club members before or after the games.
 We periodically have Open House and Learn to Curl events.
-At the Open House you receive a demonstration of the basics of curling and spend about 15-20 minutes on the ice, and an additional 15 minutes off the ice instruction.
+At the Open House you receive a demonstration of the basics of curling and spend about 30 minutes on the ice, and an additional 5-10 minutes off the ice instruction.
 The Learn to Curl is a 2 and 1/2 hour training session where you receive more detailed instruction and actually get to play part of a game.
 Please check our Calendar for dates and times of future events.
 If you would like to be added to our mailing list, please Contact Us and provide your name, email and a phone number to reach you.
-Before each season, we send out mailchimp information blasts to people on this list.
+Before each season, we send out information to people on this list.